-One of the key opportunities for value engineering includes (but is not limited to) enhanced collaboration on work zone impacts, siting of staging areas, scheduling of the Max shutdown timeframe and reducing schedule and cost-risk of long-lead, specialized materials to be incorporated into the Project.
-By bringing the Contractor on board near the 60% design milestone, the team will be able to collaborate on both Contractor-procured and TriMet-procured long-lead items for trackwork which will increase cost and schedule certainty where design-bid-build could not.
+One of the key opportunities for value engineering includes (but is not limited to) enhanced collaboration on work zone impacts, siting of staging areas, scheduling of the MAX shutdown timeframe and reducing schedule and cost-risk of long-lead, specialized materials to be incorporated into the Project.
+By bringing the Contractor on board near the 60% design milestone, the team will be able to collaborate on both Contractor-procured and TriMet-procured long-lead items which will increase cost and schedule certainty where design-bid-build could not.
+These items include shelters, sign poles, light poles, and other associated platform amenities.
 Accurate and timely material procurement will be critical to keeping the Project timeline and costs in line.